 But with HBP she started blatantly breaking patterns.
 Established patterns.

 After 5 books over the course of which she had appeared incapable of depicting parents who did not love their own children — however they may have felt about other peoples’ children, and regardless of how poor a job they may have been doing at raising them — she suddenly introduced us to the Gaunts.

 Of course by doing so she completely blunted the impact of her insistence that the whole problem of Tom Riddle was that he loved no one and that no one had ever loved him.
 Implying that this was because he did not have parents of his own and was raised in an orphanage.
 After all, Harry is all right, isn’t he?
 And he only had his parents for some 15 months.

-Well, perhaps this is the case, but it distracted us from the dungbomb that Rowling smuggled in under her cloak in that by the time we encountered her, Merope Gaunt appears to have been every bit as unloved as her son ever was.
+Well, perhaps this could be the case, but that possibility distracted us from the dungbomb that Rowling smuggled in under her cloak in that by the time we encountered her, Merope Gaunt appears to have been every bit as unloved as her son ever was.